jod35/fastapi-beyond-crud-docs/docs/index.md

 # FastAPI Beyond CRUD

 This course material is tailored for my [FastAPI](http://fastapi.tiangolo.com) Framework course.
 FastAPI has quickly emerged as one of Python's leading frameworks for crafting server-side web applications.
-I'm excited to present this comprehensive course, dedicated to mastering API development with FastAPI.
+I'm excited to present this comprehensive course, dedicated to helping you understand API development with FastAPI.
 I trust you'll find immense value in it as we delve into the complexities of building robust APIs.

 ## About Me:
 <img src="./img/me.png" alt="my photo" width="150">